 As we continue to move forward in these uncharted times, the importance of providing reliable statistics to Canadians becomes more evident.
-The social and economic impacts of the COVID-19 pandemic has fueled an extraordinary demand for real-time, high quality data on Canada's people, society and economy.
-In step with this demand, Statistics Canada hastened its data collection and dissemination of insights on the impacts of Covid-19 on businesses and individuals.
+The social and economic impacts of the COVID-19 pandemic have fuelled an extraordinary demand for real-time, high quality data on Canada's people, society and economy.
+In step with this demand, Statistics Canada hastened its data collection and dissemination of insights on the impacts of COVID-19 on businesses and individuals.

 Our partnership with the Public Health Agency of Canada resulted in preliminary data on the number of confirmed COVID-19 cases available to Canadians and researchers.
 Our COVID-19 – A data perspective web portal facilitated quick access to a variety of information and tools.